 - Verify all supporting documents — educational certificates, employment letters, bank statements, financial evidence

-- Use only authorised representatives — OISC-regulated or solicitor; avoid unregulated agents who may submit false documents on your behalf
+- Use only authorised representatives — OISC-regulated or a solicitor; avoid unregulated agents who may submit false documents

 - Address each refusal reason in the original ban — explain what changed and provide new evidence